 “I never went to culinary school, which is surprising for a lot of people who ask me where I started cooking,” she adds.
 “I am the type of person who can watch something today and practice it tomorrow.
 I love cooking and the different colors of food.”

 Her natural talent for playing with ingredients and dishes fanned the flames for a deeper dive into the restaurant business and industry.
 She attended a program where she learned the basics of business and applied for jobs in kitchens to learn the trade's ins and outs.

 “It started making me wonder that I could go far with this.
 I got a food license and have been cooking ever since,” she shares.
 Canteen enjoys learning and cooking dishes from different cultures and has set a goal for herself to learn to prepare at least one dish from any culture to add to her repertoire.

 With the pandemic, unable to continue with her pop-up appearances, she decided to branch out and launch Canteen & Co. so customers can bring a piece of their favorite Dee’s Kitchen dishes into their homes.

 Presenting New Products

-The brand ranges from custom seasoning blends to original recipe signature sauces and, most recently cookware, all available on the website.
+The brand ranges from custom seasoning blends to original recipe signature sauces and, most recently cookware.
 Canteen also shares recipes online via her blog and social media so you can learn how to use her products.

 Her signature cast iron skillet comes in a chic matte black clad in smooth, vitrified porcelain, rendering each piece impervious to acid, alkali, odors and stains.
 “A skillet is something a lot of us use.
 I wanted to bring something back which I know is very good quality equipment to have—an all-purpose pan if you take good care of it,” she says.